nwb-extensions/ndx-icephys-meta-record/README.md

+# Status

+This extension has been **deprecated**.
+The record is kept here for historical purposes, but the extension should not be used for publishing data.
+The primary role of the extension was to support development, evaluation, and community review of a new data model for describing the metadata of intracellular electrophysiology experiments.
+The extension has completed community review and the proposed enhancements have been integrated with the NWB Schema, PyNWB, HDMF, and MatNWB and have been released as part of NWB 2.4.

 # ndx-icephys-meta Extension for NWB:N

 This extension implements the icephys extension proposal described [here](https://docs.google.com/document/d/1cAgsXv26BmQoVfa7Greyxs0oc4IGH-t5aJsm-AwUAAE/edit).
 The extension is intended to evaluate and explore the practical use of the proposed changes as well as to provide a reference implementation with the goal to ease integration of the proposed changes with NWB.